Japan's Abe softens tone but keeps pressure on BOJ

 He has called for more aggressive easing to revive the economy including through extreme steps such as seeking negative interest rates, or setting a 2 percent inflation target and pursue "unlimited" policy loosening to achieve it.

-But Abe has recently toned down his demands after they were criticized by BOJ policymakers and lawmakers of other parties as unrealistic.
+But Abe has recently toned down his demands after they were criticised by BOJ policymakers and lawmakers of other parties as unrealistic.

 Prime Minister Yoshihiko Noda, head of the ruling Democratic Party, told the same debate that he sees 1 percent inflation as an appropriate, realistic target given Japan has rarely seen consumer inflation rise above that level in the past decade.